2020 WHCA Dinner Canceled; Plans Underway for Virtual Event

-The White House Correspondents’ Association is pleased to announce the lineup for its annual dinner, to be held on Saturday, April 25, 2020.
+The White House Correspondents’ Association is pleased to announce the lineup for its annual dinner.

 Kenan Thompson, the actor and longest-tenured Saturday Night Live cast-member, will serve as the evening’s host.
 Hasan Minhaj, the Peabody award-winning host of Netflix’s Patriot Act with Hasan Minhaj, will return to the dinner as featured entertainer.